Robert Edgar Noland, 88, moved to his eternal home on Saturday, June 30, 2019 after battling complications from a stroke and congestive heart failure.

 Visitation will be held at 10:00 AM Friday, July 5, 2019 until the funeral service at 11:00 AM with Pastor Brent Allen officiating A family graveside service will be held at 1:30 PM at Rose Lawn Cemetery in Gulf Breeze.
 The family suggests donations to either First Baptist Church Gulf Breeze or to Gideons International.

-To send flowers to Dr. Robert Edgar Noland's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Robert Edgar Noland, please visit our floral store.